The NY Times college admissions blog is well regarded and had a 2011 Q&A about this topic: http://thechoice.blogs.nytimes.com/2011/11/07/marybeth-one/

 A well-regarded guide to colleges and their assistance to students with learning disabilities: http://www.collegexpress.com/lists/list/colleges-where-students-with-learning-disabilities-can-and-do-make-it/401/

 I attended a one day workshop at Curry College “Helping Students with Learning Disabilities Navigate the College Search” in January 2009.
 Curry has a Program for Advancement of Learning (PAL), an unusually comprehensive program and a culture that is sensitive to the gifts & needs of LD students.
-There is an extra fee of $5700/year for the program.
+There is an extra fee for the program.

 Here’s some general information about the college search for students with learning disabilities.